guoyi2/Heat-pump-flexibility-and-its-benefits/README.md

 │   ├── SHP-SWEET EDGE/
 │   └── municipalities_result/
 │   └── flexibility_temperature_ch_2024_Tset22.0_10000_RCP26_Quant50_Category II.mat
-└── README.MD
+└── README.md

 ```

 ### Power system simulation

 The code and data used specifically for the power system simulations are available upon reasonable request.
-All other code, data, and materials relevant to this work are ready for publicly available, and a subset of the data is included here for review.
+All other code, data, and materials relevant to this work are ready for public release, and a subset of the data is included here for review.
 Further details on the power system optimization framework and the associated software can be found at [Nexus-e](https://nexus-e.org/).
 All simulations were conducted on [ETH Euler](https://docs.hpc.ethz.ch/hardware/), with each full scenario run typically requiring approximately 5 days of computation.